Drone Laws in Croatia

 Rules for Taking Photo and Video With a Drone in Croatia

-In Croatia, aerial photography and video footage can only be gathered for professional purposes and with a permit.
+In Croatia, aerial photography and video footage for professional purposes requires a permit.
 Aerial imaging of the national territory of the Republic of Croatia needed for land surveying, researching, spatial planning, and for other business and scientific purposes may be carried out by legal and physical persons registered for aerial imaging activities with the competent registration bodies in the countries where they have seat.

 If you plan to take photos or record video footage with a drone in Croatia, you must:

 - Obtain permission to fly from the CCAA

 - Apply for a Request for Issuance from the State Geodetic Administration

 - Provide proof of the intended use for the aerial photographs/video footage